cappycap/MentoringDashboard/README.md

 2. Navigate to the Summaries page from the home tab.
 3. Click the 'Download All' button in the top right hand corner of the page.
 4. Enter a name for the CSV file.
-	- Optionally, Navigate to the location you would like the file to be saved.
+	- Optionally, navigate to the location you would like the file to be saved.
 5. Press the 'Save' button to save your csv file.

 ## Creating pairs using the Dashboard.